nrfconnect/sdk-nrf/samples/bluetooth/nrf_auraconfig/README.rst

 .. code-block:: console

-   bct adv_name "Lecture hall" 0
+   nac adv_name "Lecture hall" 0

 This command sets the advertising name for the BIG 0 to "Lecture hall".